Bbalduzz/Ghost-Watchers-Cheat/README.md

 9. Click Inject

 ### New Injection method (3/01/2k23)
 > Due to SharpMonoInjector closing when scanning for processes, I changed the injection method.
-This means that if u can still use SharpMonoInjector fine, this is just a second althernative.
+This means that if u can still use SharpMonoInjector fine, this is just a second alternative.

 The chosen one: [MonoJabber](https://github.com/AWilliams17/MonoJabber), check out the original repo
 1) In the [Releases](https://github.com/Bbalduzz/Ghost-Watchers-Cheat/releases/tag/GWESP) section download: